radomirkesl/dotfiles/readme.md

 ## Machine-dependent settings:

-- Selecting the right keyboard model (keyboard.conf) might for example make some special keys work.
+- Selecting the right keyboard model (syst/keyboard.conf) might for example make some special keys work.
-- Touchpad sensitivity and similar properties (touchpad.conf) might be off.
+- Touchpad sensitivity and similar properties (syst/touchpad.conf) might be off.
 In that case using Synaptics instead of libinput might be necessary.